lhandal/crypto-trading-bot/README.md

 * **TRAILING STOP**: True
 * **TICKER INTERVAL**: 1H

 The hyperparameter optimization took about 19 hours to complete, and all of the parameters are already set in the strategy provided.
+I used a daily Sharpe ratio ratio as objective for the optimization, since a profit maximization strategy was too volatile and riskier.
 It yielded in average around $1300/month with a starting capital of $7500 (in backtest).
 Of course I expect this to have a lower monthly return when trading with real money due to slippages, volatility and liquidity of certain coins.